jolynch/website/content/drafts/use_fast_data_algorithms.md

 tags: ["software-opinions"]
 ---

-As an engineer working with data I spend a lot of time moving data around, hashing it, compressing it, decompressing it and generally trying to shovel it between VMs and blob stores over TLS.
+As an engineer who primarily works with data and databases I spend a lot of time moving data around, hashing it, compressing it, decompressing it and generally trying to shovel it between VMs and blob stores over TLS.
 I am constantly surprised by how many systems only support slow, inefficient, and expensive ways of doing these operations.

-In my experience these poor algorithm choices are *orders of magnitude* slower than modern alternatives.
+In my experience, these poor algorithm choices are *orders of magnitude* slower than modern alternatives.
 In the interest of using more of our CPU time to do useful work instead of melting ice-caps and giving programmers excessively long coffee breaks, we will explore some faster alternatives in this post.